1g4-mirror/pv/docs/DEVELOPERS.md

 Translators can use the Weblate instance hosted by Codeberg:
 [https://translate.codeberg.org/projects/pv/](https://translate.codeberg.org/projects/pv/)

+If you don't see your language listed, raise an issue on the issue tracker (or just email the maintainer) asking for it to be added.

+Alternatively, read on for details of how to maintain the translations directly within the source tree.

 The message catalogues used to translate program messages into other languages are in the "`po/`" directory, named "`xx.po`", where "`xx`" is the ISO 639-1 2-letter language code, such as "`fr`" for French.